WinVector/wrapr/extras/bquote.md

     ## [1] FALSE

+And we are done!
 We used the above pattern in our article ["R tip: How to Pass A formula to lm"](http://www.win-vector.com/blog/2018/09/r-tip-how-to-pass-a-formula-to-lm/).

 There is one limitation: due to `R`'s syntax rules `bquote()` style notation can not substitute on the left-hand side of an "`=`" expression.
-This means we can not use it to control the following sort of expression.
+This means we can not use it to control the following sort of expression (as see below).

 ``` r
 bquote( list(.(A) = 5) )